straysheep-dev/grub-security/README.md

 - `sudo grub-mkstandalone --format=x86_64-efi --output=/boot/efi/EFI/ubuntu/grub_customx64.efi --pubkey=/boot/grub/grub.pub --modules="verifiers gcry_sha256 gcry_sha512 gcry_dsa gcry_rsa" /boot/grub/grub.cfg=/boot/grub/grub.cfg`
 - Sign all of the GRUB components again

-On the next boot you'll be taken to the GRUB menu and asked for a password before taking any action.
+On the next boot you'll be taken to the GRUB menu and asked for a password before any action can be taken.